virtualritz/nsi-docs/docs/background.rst

 The Nodal Scene Interface (|nsi|) was developed to replace existing APIs in the |3delight| renderer which were showing their age.
+Particualry the RenderMan Interface and the RenderMan Shading Language.

 Having been designed in the 80s and extended several times since, they include features which are no longer relevant and design decisions